 How large do cannabis plants get inside a greenhouse?

-Early flowering using a ‘darkening system, or extending your growing season.
+Early flowering using a ‘darkening system or extending your growing season

 Some growers equip their greenhouses with a ‘darkening’ system.
 Essentially this involves using dark blinds/curtains to create blackout conditions inside even when it is sunny outside.
 This can be used to simulate short summer days and ‘force’ the plants to start flowering and producing buds much sooner than normal.
 Although this involves extra expense it is one way of accelerating greenhouse weed production.
 The grower simply uses the blinds to reduce daily light exposure to 12 hours (or less) and the plants in the greenhouse respond by flowering.

-Greenhouses also have the benefit of allowing the grower to extend the end of his growing season.
+Greenhouses also have the benefit of allowing the grower to extend the end of the growing season.
 Cold sunny autumn days on the outside become warm and comfortable in a greenhouse and allow plants to ripen properly.
 Pests are normally easy to control in a greenhouse, and so long as the greenhouse is secure it is a great and simple way of growing.

-Many also grow weed in polytunnels these days, the benefits of the poly tunnels being much the same as greenhouses.
+Many also grow cannabis seeds in polytunnels these days, the benefits of the poly tunnels being much the same as greenhouses.
 Polytunnels protect against the worst of the elements, keeping the plants safe and giving a long growing season.
 Polytunnels come in a wide range of sizes and they also offer privacy to the grower.

-Growing cannabis in a greenhouse is a simple and effective way towards self sufficiency.
+Growing cannabis in a greenhouse.
+Easy and effective cannabis growing